New 2016 WMF Scholars!

 If you are interested in applying for a scholarship for the 2015-2016 academic year, the application can be found on our Scholarships page.
 Please review the Empowerment Through Education Application Frequently Asked Questions guide to determine if you are eligible before applying.

 Our Literacy Program provides books to libraries and programs in Haiti, Ghana, and Nepal.
 Generally, books are supplied by WMF at no cost.
 For other non-profit organizations, we offer our services and experience in purchasing and delivering books, sometimes with the organizations only paying for the wholesale cost of the books.
 Read more about the Literacy Program.

 In the area of the arts, we have provided art supplies and support in Nepal and Ghana, and this year in Uganda and Kenya.
 Read more about the Arts Program.

-Because of our affiliation with the YMCA d’Haiti, this year WMF undertook a major program of support after the January 12, 2010 Haiti earthquake.
+Because of our affiliation with the YMCA d’Haiti, WMF undertook a major program of support after the January 12, 2010 Haiti earthquake.
 We organized a massive clothing drive with the help of donors, volunteers, and companies here in the United States and ultimately shipped to Haiti twelve containers of clothing and supplies.
-We also raised enough money to purchase the containers, and the materials necessary to convert the containers into YMCA buildings after they are emptied.
+We also raised enough money to purchase the containers, and the materials necessary to convert the containers into YMCA community centers after they were emptied.
 Read more about the Haiti Project.